Fast charging of Lipkin-Meshkov-Glick quantum battery: Energy cost

-These results are shown in Fig. \ref{fig5}.
-Here the $\tau$ is the rescaling time of the evolution and we take the duration of the STA as the time to reach the first maximum energy value during the evolution precess.
-The instantaneous energy cost will increase as the number of particles increases.
-More interestingly, 1) the cost becomes $0$ at the maximum energy point and 2) when the number of particles increases to a certain extent, the maximum instantaneous energy cost gradually becomes stable, which means that the STA works better for large numbers of particles (see also Fig. \ref{fig5} (b), for small particle number $N$, the slope of the maximum instantaneous energy cost is large, while in the case of large particle number, it becomes smaller.).
+These results are shown in Fig. \ref{fig4}.
+Here the $\tau$ is the rescaling time of the evolution and we take the duration of the STA as the time to reach the first maximum energy value during the evolution process.
+Figures \ref{fig4}(b)-(d) display the maximum energy cost per particle $(\mathbb{C}_0/N)_{max}$ on the particle number, anisotropy parameter $\gamma$, and frequency $\omega$ during charging.
+The energy cost per particle will decrease as the number of particles increases when $N>3$ (see Fig. \ref{fig4}(a)-(b)).
+More interestingly, the maximum energy cost per particle gradually decrease or even becomes $0$ when the anisotropy parameter $\gamma\rightarrow 1$ or the frequency $\omega$ increases, which means that the STA works better by adjusting the parameters properly so that the battery has high energy and low cost.